RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 ### 4.2.
 Enslaved.org
-[Enslaved.org](https://docs.enslaved.org/) contains multiple properties and entities on enslavement and its context.
-However, not all required properties and entities are modelled by Enslaved.org and relations cannot be reused.
+[Enslaved.org](https://docs.enslaved.org/) contains multiple useful properties and entities to model enslavement and its context.
+However, not all required properties and entities are available in the Enslaved.org environment and relations cannot be reused.

 |  | Issue | Description	  | Reuse |
 |--|-------|----------------|-------|